 The second method is a great choice but we recommend starting with a children’s pool.
 Start with the small pool in your back yard so that you can encourage your dog to get used to the water.

 Begin by sitting by the water together.
-Next, you’ll want to put a treat or two into the water and encourage your dog to retrieve them.
+Next you’ll want to throw a treat or two into the water, all while giving praises and encouragement for your dog to retrieve them.
 This will help him or her to realize that water is fun and not scary.

 Repeat this process until your dog finds this really easy.
 Then, you need to find a bigger body of water – such as a normal size pool or a calm lake.